boostorg/mysql/README.md

 Boost.MySQL is a C++11 client for MySQL and MariaDB database servers, based on Boost.Asio.
 Boost.MySQL is part of Boost.

+## Breaking changes in Boost 1.85

+Boost.MySQL now requires linking with Boost.Charconv, which is a compiled library.
+If you're getting link errors, link your executable to the `Boost::charconv` CMake target.
+No C++ code changes are required.

 ## Feedback

 Do you have any suggestion?
 Would you like to share a bad or good experience while using the library?